 Not all practice is equal.
-The common phrase ‘practice makes perfect’ is of no use to teachers as if our pupils are practicing the wrong thing!
+The common phrase ‘practice makes perfect’ is of no use to teachers as if our pupils are practising the wrong thing!

-Indeed, what may happen is that the pupils practice something incorrectly so often that this error becomes permanent.
+Indeed, what may happen is that the pupils practise something incorrectly so often that this error becomes permanent.
 What we need to move to is a more ‘purposeful practice’.

 Often referred to as ‘deliberate practice’, this is where the component parts that make a new skill are broken down and each component is practiced over and over again, with appropriate feedback from the teacher to ensure it is practiced to a point that pupils can’t go wrong.

 This requires time to be provided by the teacher for the pupil to practice and effort from the pupil to practice it correctly.

 To make this more effective, you could interleave similar content into the practice period so pupils have to retrieve broadly related but also slightly different information from their long-term memory to help them answer questions.

 This must also be repeated regularly as retrieval practice to ensure that pupils have truly committed the topic to their long term memory.
 Perennial problems such as the summer slide become much less problematic if pupils have thoroughly absorbed new knowledge and practiced retrieving it.

 In 2014 Robert Coe et al. produced a report called ‘What makes great teaching’.
 In that report they mention that there are clear links to the teacher’s understanding of the content (and how it could be taught) and the gains pupils made.

 On page 2 they write “The most effective teachers have deep knowledge of the subjects they teach, and when teachers knowledge falls below a certain level it is a significant impediment to students’ learning.”